Composed upon Westminster Bridge

 The Significance of Silence and Stillness

-The poem emphasizes the importance of silence and stillness.
-The city is described as “silent, bare,” and the houses “seem asleep.”
-This lack of activity is not a deficiency, but a key element of the scene’s beauty.
-It allows the speaker to fully appreciate the natural world and to experience a profound sense of calm.
-This quietude contrasts sharply with the typical hustle and bustle of city life, creating a sense of peaceful escape.
-The phrase “And all that mighty heart is lying still!” is particularly poignant.
-It implies that the city, despite its immense energy and population, is capable of moments of profound peace and tranquility.
+A crucial element of the scene’s beauty is its profound silence and stillness.
+The city is described as “silent, bare,” and later, the houses “seem asleep.”
+This absence of typical urban activity is not a deficiency, but rather a key component that allows the speaker to fully appreciate the natural world and experience a deep sense of calm.
+This quietude stands in stark contrast to the usual hustle and bustle of city life, creating a feeling of peaceful escape.
+The poignant line,

-The River as a Symbol of Freedom and Flow
+The River as a Symbol of Freedom and Natural Flow

 Literary and Poetic Devices in “Composed upon Westminster Bridge”